Are You Making These Email Signature Mistakes?

 There you are, standing in line at the coffee shop, checking email on your phone, minding your own business.
 You open a client email and suddenly your phone seizes as it tries to render the 800px wide image in their email signature.
-You open another email, this one from a recruiter, and it’s bogged down with a company logo, six social icons and three full paragraphs of barely-there legal disclaimer.
+You open another email, this one from a recruiter, and it’s bogged down with a company logo, six social icons and three full paragraphs of legal disclaimer.

 But this last one is clearly the winner.
 It’s a note from Sheila in accounting that signs off with neon pink Comic Sans font and a glittery GIF that says “Have a nice day.”
 This begs the question: Is this a business email or a Myspace page?